 If, on the other hand, you don't need an entire dataset exposed from the server and just have a need for the client to make a method call to the server, you can do that, too.
-While the RDM has focus, select the Edit, Add To Interface menu option and fill in the dialog box with a standard method prototype (which is simply a declaration matching a method you'll create in your implementation).
-You can then specify the implementation of this method in code as you always have, keeping in mind the implications of your threading model.
+Although the RDM has focus, select the Edit, Add To Interface menu option and fill in the dialog with a standard method prototype.
+After refreshing the type library, you can specify the implementation of this method in code as you always have.